box/developer.box.com/guides/authentication/select.md

 Server-side authentication with JWT is the ideal authentication method for apps
 that:

-- Work with users that don't have a Box account
+- work with users without Box accounts
-- Want to use their own identity system
+- use their own identity system
-- Don't want users to have to know that they are using Box
+- do not want users to know they are using Box
-- Want to store data within the application's Box account and not within the the user's Box account
+- store data within the application's Service Account and not a user's account

 </Message>